dfinity/interface-spec/spec/index.md

     This system call traps if the cycle balance of the canister after transferring cycles decreases below the canister's freezing limit.

--   `ic0.call_cycles_add128_up_to : (max_amount_high : i64, max_amount_low : i64, dst: i32) -> ()`

-    This system call moves cycles from the canister balance onto the call under construction, to be transferred with that call.

-    This moves the maximum possible amount of cycles onto the call, up to these constraints:

-    - It moves no more cycles than represented by a 128-bit value which can be obtained by combining the `max_amount_high` and `max_amount_low` parameters.

-    - The cycle balance of the canister after transferring cycles does not decrease below the canister's freezing limit.

-    The cycles are deducted from the balance as shown by `ic0.canister_cycles_balance128` immediately, and moved back if the call cannot be performed (e.g. if `ic0.call_perform` signals an error, if the canister invokes `ic0.call_new`, or returns without calling `ic0.call_perform`).

-    This may be called multiple times between `ic0.call_new` and `ic0.call_perform`, each time possibly moving more cycles onto the call.

-    This system call traps if there is no call under construction, i.e., if not called between `ic0.call_new` and `ic0.call_perform`.

-    This system call also copies the actual amount of cycles that were moved onto the call represented by a 128-bit value starting at the location `dst` in the canister memory.

 -   `ic0.call_perform  : () -> ( err_code : i32 )`

     This concludes assembling the call.
 It queues the call message to the given destination, but does not actually act on it until the current WebAssembly function returns without trapping.